cswartzvi/hamilton/docs/how-tos/use-in-jupyter-notebook.md

 # Jupyter notebooks

-There are two main ways to use Hamilton in a notebook.
+There are two main ways to use Apache Hamilton in a notebook.

 1. Dynamically create modules within the notebook.
 2. Import modules into the notebook.